 I couldn’t help myself.
 They made some analyses.
 I was unable to sit.
 I still remember seeing poor Afghans sitting on hospital floor waiting.
-Kind of war refuge camp for disabled as me, but nobody looked so disastered as me!
-I had stones in my kidney!!!
+Kind of war refuge camp for disabled as me, but nobody from patients looked so disastered as me!
+I had stones explosion in my kidney!!!
 This is it !
 Afghan doctors reacted fast.
 They gave me an injection (don’t remember exactly what they did, I still kept losing consciousness) and after 15 minutes I opened my eyes.
 It passed away!
-Golden doctors !
+Golden doctors!
 My friend in Lithuania was jealous telling that I was better served in Kabul hospital than she in Lithuania when she had the same problem and doctors made her suffer for 5 days telling that it will go away by itself.

 I had to stay one day in here and drink 3 liters of water.
 After making selfies with me dying on a bed, Hamid went to work and kept calling to check on me.
 Doctors kept coming to check on me too.
-Cleaning lady kept coming checking on me.
+Cleaning guy kept coming checking on me.
 One hospital worker kept coming checking on me too.
 He wanted to help if needed but his priority was to find an European wife so I had to tell that Hamid is my husband, just to stay calm and not involved again in love story at least in a hospital.
-The main doctor gave me his visit card to contact him just in case if the pain come back (it was so strange to see a date of 1397 year and I had to proof being back home the truth of my story in aim to be reimbursed).
+The main doctor gave me his visit card to contact him just in case if the pain comes back (it was so strange to see a date of 1397 year and I had to proof being back home the truth of my story in aim to be reimbursed).
 As I don’t like keep waiting others, I had to use his number next day and come back to a hospital to see again my doctor.
 The pain come back.
 At least I could walk this time.
 In the hospital I had to deal by myself this time.
 There was some kind of disorder in a hospital, but if insisting, possible to arrange everything.
 I didn’t knew yet that it was the last time I was in a hospital in Afghanistan.
 Enough.

 Long after my trip when I was back home, a doctor asked me if I had any big stress, because just this could provoke such stones explosion in my kidneys.
 And I remembered what happened in Tajikistan airport…